qawemlilo/node-blogger/README.md

 ```
 # simply type the newpost command
 newpost

+# prompt
+Title: My NodeJS adventures
+Categories: node.js, javascript
+Date:
 ````

-This newpost command prompts you to enter the title of your post, categories for the post and date.
-Categories and date are optional.
+ - Title: is the title of your new post (required)
+ - Categories: categories for your post (optional - will be used in a future feature)
+ - Date: publishing date (optional - include this so that I could move posts from my old blog)

 A new markdown file is created with some placeholding text.
 You can find that file in the /posts directory, use it to write your post.

 After you have finished writing your post in markdown format, create an html file by running the compile command.